In my many years as a successful real estate investor, I have heard investors say a lot of things…..many smart things…..and quite a few silly things!

 #3 “That House Is So Ugly!
 I Can’t Buy It!”

-Investors, I financially retired at 28 by buying the ugly houses that most of you reject.
+You can retire young by buying the ugly houses that most people reject.
 Last fall, I bought the below ‘junk property’ south of San Antonio for $25,000 cash:

-It was a hoarder house on 2 acres that they occupants desperately needed to sell, so I got it for a fantastic price.
+It was a hoarder house on 2 acres that the occupants desperately needed to sell, so I got it for a fantastic price.
 Other investors scurried off because it was ‘ugly.’

 I then sold the property for $36,000 cash to an investor, who put $10,000 into it.
 He then sold it owner finance for $72,000.
 It is going to be a really lovely homestead for the couple who bought it.